liviagalletti/portfolio/README.md

 The program can be downloaded and run locally on any machine with the .NET Framework installed.
 Users can interact with the program via the command-line interface.

 ## Repository
-The source code for the Eternal Quest Program is available on [GitHub](https://github.com/liviagalletti/EternalQuestProgram).
+The source code for the Eternal Quest Program is available on [Quest Program](https://github.com/liviagalletti/cse210-hw/blob/main/prove/Develop05/Program.cs).

 ## Health Metrics Calculator (Python)